acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 **Tensor**: A multi-dimensional array used in neural networks.

 **YOLO (You Only Look Once)**: A family of real-time object detection algorithms.

+**Aleatoric Uncertainty**: Uncertainty arising from inherent randomness or noise in the data.

+**Bayesian Neural Network**: A neural network that represents weight uncertainty through probability distributions.

+**Calibration**: The process of ensuring predicted probabilities match empirical frequencies.

+**Epistemic Uncertainty**: Uncertainty due to lack of knowledge or model limitations.

+**Few-Shot Learning**: Techniques for learning from very few examples per class.

+**Information Bottleneck**: A method for finding the optimal tradeoff between compression and prediction.

+**Monte Carlo Dropout**: Using dropout at inference time to estimate model uncertainty.

+**Out-of-Distribution Detection**: Identifying inputs that differ from the training distribution.

+**Probabilistic Detection Quality (PDQ)**: A metric for evaluating object detectors that accounts for uncertainty.

+**Rate-Distortion Theory**: Information theory framework for optimal compression.

+**Uncertainty Quantification**: Methods for estimating the uncertainty in model predictions.

 ## 19. Quick Reference